Connected systems will lead to healthier lives for all people living in Colorado.

 In 2021, the Regional Health Connector Program received funding through Colorado Senate Bill 137 to improve behavioral and mental healthcare systems.
 Each RHC conducted a local needs assessment of their Region by analyzing national, state, and local data to identify priority gaps in behavioral and mental health services.
 Based on this data, the RHCs proposed projects intended to address these priority gaps and improve health equity using local knowledge, services, and assets.

-Through these projects, all RHCs are addressing health equity in their communities by supporting specific populations for which the data indicates have insufficient access to mental and behavioral health services.
-Learn more about the areas of focus and populations of focus that each RHC will be supporting through the BHRA Project Summary below.
+Through these projects, all RHCs addressed health equity in their communities by supporting specific populations for which the data indicates have insufficient access to mental and behavioral health services.
+Learn more about the areas of focus and populations of focus that each RHC supported through the BHRA Project Summary below.

 Health is determined by more than health care alone.